-- Results for our asset services business were impacted by industry headwinds such as persistent low interest rates and continued pricing pressure. - > Our funding and liquidity business also managed through revenue headwinds from the ongoing low interest rate environment, including compressed spreads. - > We continued to execute on initiatives to improve our cost structure and upgrade our technology capabilities.
+- > Results for our asset services business were impacted by industry headwinds such as persistent low interest rates and continued pricing pressure. - Our funding and liquidity business also managed through revenue headwinds from the ongoing low interest rate environment, including compressed spreads. - We continued to execute on initiatives to improve our cost structure and upgrade our technology capabilities.

-OUR STRATEGY PROGRESS IN 2021 PRIORITIES IN 2022 Be the #1 asset services provider in Canada Our AUA in Canada grew by 12% year-over-year Continue to grow income and market share among Canadian asset managers, investment counsellors, pension funds, insurance companies and transaction banking clients Compete in selected fast growing asset servicing segments and markets Achieved higher Fund Finance sales, driven by strong brand recognition and cross-segment Focus on fast growing markets and products where we have competitive advantages collaboration Complete the execution of our ongoing repositioning initiatives by exiting non-core operations Deliver seamless client experiences and employ technology to enable our clients' ploy technology to enable our clients' applications to increase clients' digital self- success service capacity and reduce operational risk Continue to invest in technology to enable ou clients' success
+OUR STRATEGY PROGRESS IN 2021 PRIORITIES IN 2022 Be the #1 asset services provider in Canada Our AUA in Canada grew by 12% year-over-year Continue to grow income and market share among Canadian asset managers, investment counsellors, pension funds, insurance companies and transaction banking clients Compete in selected fast growing asset servicing segments and markets Achieved higher Fund Finance sales, driven by strong brand recognition and cross-segment Focus on fast growing markets and products where we have competitive advantages collaboration Complete the execution of our ongoing repositioning initiatives by exiting non-core operations Deliver seamless client experiences and employ technology to enable our clients' Evolved our digital offering, improving interactive applications to increase clients' digital self- Continue to deliver seamless digital client experiences success service capacity and reduce operational risk Continue to invest in technology to enable our clients' success